 |Competitive Registration/ Qualification Information||ACHC, DDKC, DRA, ICA, IDCR|

-It must be kept in mind that the French Bullhuahuas are the offspring of the French bulldogs that are known for a few of their negative traits.
+French Bullhuahuas are the offspring of the French bulldogs that are known for a few of their negative traits.
 Even the Chihuahuas are known for their short-tempered nature.
 Hence, do not be surprised if you find your puppy growing up to an obstinate or independent-natured dog.
 The French bulldogs are not known to be very loyal and often suffer from little dog syndrome, which makes them frequently excited.
-It is safe if you would not leave your kid or pets with them since they have the tendency to get provoked very easily, or even become overly protective of their families.
+It is recommended not to leave them alone with your kid or pets since they get easily provoked or irked.

-These dogs are equally good in all types of weather.
-In warm temperatures, supply them with plenty of fresh drinking water, while in the cold, the short-coated dog might be in need of a sweater.
+These dogs can adapt to all weather conditions.
+In warm temperatures, supply them with plenty of fresh drinking water, while in the cold, the short-coated dog might need a sweater.

 You must take socialization and obedience training for this dog seriously.
-These dogs are not too obedient, and might act obstinate from time to time.
-They are not highly trainability and hence, the process of training might not prove be too lucid.
-Begin training your puppies when they are still young.
-Make sure you let your dog understand that it’s you who is the leader of its ‘pack’.
+These dogs are not too obedient and might act obstinate from time to time.
+Begin training your puppies firmly and tactfully when they are still young.
+Make sure you let your dog understand that it’s you who is the leader of its ‘pack.’

-Do not be rude to your dog ever.
-This might backfire since they may become aggressive if ill-treated.
-Rather, using positive reinforcement method is recommended.
+Do not be rude to your dog ever, as such behavior could increase their aggression.
+Instead, using a positive reinforcement method is recommended.
 Be firm and consistent, gather patience and praise your pup frequently as and when they show you success.
 Give them a loving pat; give them food treats every time they pick up a trick or training.
-This would help your dog take quick interest in learning new things every day.
+This would help them develop an interest in learning new things every day.

 Feed your dog twice a day.
-The quantity should be the same like other dogs of its size and energy level.
-But do not compromise on the quality of food just to make sure that your dog is getting the correct levels of nutrition.
+The quantity should be the same as other dogs of its size and energy level.
+But do not compromise on the quality of food to make sure that your dog is getting the correct levels of nutrition.